chappers/chappers.github.io/_posts/2015-02-27-parsing-xml-using-ramble.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 What is interesting when you actually start using things that you build beyond simply just toys.

 Recently I had a conversation with a colleague on why you shouldn't use [regex to parse xml data](http://blog.codinghorror.com/parsing-html-the-cthulhu-way/).
 The main points for why it should be permissible are mostly around practicality, and that our jobs might be ad-hoc.
 This begged the question; if we weren't going to use a library and wanted to parse XML files how would we do it in R in particular.

 This allowed me to revist Ramble, to see if it was (somewhat) up for the task.